 The CFA designation is highly sought after by finance professionals around the world.
 It consists of three levels and takes an average of about 4 years to complete all 3 levels.
-CFA is definitely one of the top finance certifications.
+It is widely regarded as one of the top finance certifications.

-The CFA designation costs between $4,000 and $5,000 depending on whether or not you have rewrite any exams, and how early (or late) you register for your exams.
-The pass rate to obtain the full CFA certification (all 3 levels) is below 20%.
+The designation typically costs between $4,000 and $5,000, depending on whether or not you have to rewrite any exams and how early (or late) you register for your exams.
+The pass rate to obtain the full certification program (all 3 levels) is below 20%.

-Highly regarded and internationally recognized as one of the leading financial certifications.
+Highly regarded and internationally recognized as one of the most challenging financial certifications.
 It is a requirement for many jobs in asset management and equity research.
-Completing this designation demonstrates a certain level intelligence and work ethic (it’s a good filter for employers to use in finding top employees).
+Completing this designation demonstrates a certain level of intelligence and a strong work ethic (it’s a good filter for employers to use in finding top employees).

 Many finance professionals choose to have an accounting designation instead of a finance certification.
 CPA is the gold standard in the accounting world and also plays really well in a finance career path.
 The CPA curriculum consists of auditing and attestation, business environment and concepts, financial accounting and reporting, and regulation.

-The total cost of a CPA certification (start to finish) is about $3,000 and is typically covered by the students’ employers.
-The pass rate per exam varies but for a first attempt is about 50%.
+The total cost of a CPA certification (start to finish) is about $3,000 and is typically covered by the student’s employer.
+The pass rate per exam varies, but for a first attempt is about 50%.

 CPA only has a minor focus on corporate finance and thus is more suitable just for accounting jobs.
-Additionally, the journey to complete the accreditation can be long.
+Additionally, the journey to complete the accreditation can be a long one.

-The CAIA certification is focused on alternative investments and geared towards people in asset management and hedge fund industries.
-The main topics covered in the CAIA are: ethics, hedge funds, private equity, real assets, structured products, asset allocation, and risk management.
+The CAIA certification is focused on alternative investments and geared toward professionals in the asset management and hedge fund industries.
+The main topics covered in the CAIA are ethics, hedge funds, private equity, real assets, structured products, asset allocation, and risk management.
 CAIA is one of the top finance certifications.